bookofproofs/bookofproofs.github.io/_sources/history/19th-century/picone.md

 5. Developed the notion of "Picone formula" for the solution of certain elliptic partial differential equations.
 6. Extensively studied the nonlinear partial differential equations and their analytic properties.

-Born 2 May1885, Lercara Friddi, Palermo, Italy.
+Born 2 May 1885, Lercara Friddi, Palermo, Italy.
 Died 11 April 1977, Rome, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Picone/)